ted-tanner/seagreen/Readme.md

 ## TODO

+* Add more invariants to the Pirates code:
+  - No awaiting a handle twice
 * Improve readme with examples upfront.
 Focus on marketability upfront and then documentation later on.
 * Add a section on building
 * Thoughts on current segfault problem in test #2